Naufaldo/Naufaldo/README.md

 ### Hi there 👋

 Let me introduce myself.
 My name is  Naufaldo , From Politeknik Manufaktur Bandung with major Teknologi Rekayasa Otomasi.
-An Automation and RoboticsEnthusiasm
+An Automation and Robotics Enthusiasm

-- 🔭 I’m currently working on Fire extenguisher Robot with hexapod Base
-- 🌱 I’m currently learning Cloud Computing Bangkit 2023
+Several Proejct Done :
+- 🔭 Search And Rescue Robot Navigation System Using ROS and Lidar
+- IOT Watering and Monitoring for Garden

 <p align="left">
 <a href="https://github.com/Naufaldo">